gritchie8/jlynx/README.txt

 -------------------

 1. Project hosted @ GitHub (2018).
-2. jLynx has no runtime dependencies.
-Logging is java.util.logging.
+2. jLynx has 1 runtime dependency...
+SLF4J (logging).
-3. jLynx requires JDK 1.8 and higher (Jul-2020).
+3. jLynx requires JDK 11 and higher (Dec-2020).

 jLynx CHANGE LOG
 ----------------

+v2.0.2 (Dec-2020)

+  - more bug fixes
+  - changes to support Kotlin data classes
+  - fields can be private, setters/getters are not used
+  - JDK 11 features used

 v2.0.1 (Nov-2020)